tum-pbs/PICT/README.md

 For forward simulations `minimal_lid_sample.py`, `vortex_street_torus_sample.py`, and `test_airfoil.py` contain increasingly complex setups.
 For a learning setup `learning_sample.py` contains an example of learning a forcing term from a reference simulation, both with direct optimization and training a network.

+Explanations how to reproduce the SGS learning for turbulent channel flows from the paper can be found in [TCF.md](TCF.md).

 ![Flow around a rotating cylidrical obstacle and an airfoil.](images/obstacle-flow_vis.jpg)

 ## Overview of the PICT System